microwalk-project/Microwalk/docs/introduction.md

 If we now assume that the attacker gets full access to those execution traces (which is realistic with a side-channel attack), they can easily read the traces to infer the values of `key1` and `key2`!

 So we somehow have to ensure that _every secret input_ leads to _the same execution trace_.
-In this case, the attacker would learn nothing by looking at a trace.
+Then, the attacker would learn nothing by looking at a trace.

 This is how Microwalk works: The framework generates execution traces for a variety of secret inputs, and checks whether those traces are identical.
 If Microwalk finds differences, those are reported as leakage.